Fudmottin/chatgpt_cli/README.md

 GPT will generate a prompt and then pass it on to /make-image automatically.

-/set-temperature, /set-presence-penalty, and /set-frequency-penalty coommands are suppported so you can change the behavior of GPT in mid chat.
+/set-temperature, /set-presence-penalty, and /set-frequency-penalty commands are suppported so you can change the behavior of GPT in mid chat.
 A clamp function is used to keep arguments in valid range.
 Temperature is 0.0 - 2.0.
 The others are -2.0 to 2.0. it is important to know that increasing temperature increased time.
 I've got a hard coded two minute time out at the moment.

+chatgpt_cli will create a ~/.chatgpt_cli directory if it doesn't exist.
+The history file contains comands and text that you've entered.
+Transcripts of conversations are also saved in that directory as are images.

 Have fun with it!